Israel says it gagged reports captive Sotloff was its citizen

 Israel’s military censors are empowered to preemptively block media stories deemed harmful to national security.

-Offering condolences to Sotloff’s family during a speech in honor of an Israeli police counter-terrorism unit, Netanyahu said: “Steven was murdered because he represented, for these murderous terrorists, a symbol of the West - that same culture that radical Islam wants to eradicate.”

-He added: “I think there is the beginning of a certain realization, with many in the world understanding better than in the past that the threats against Israel are the same as the threats against them.”

-Lieberman sidestepped a question on whether Israel had tried to rescue Sotloff, saying only that “there have been attempts, both American and European, to free hostages.
-To my regret these attempts did not succeed”.
+Lieberman sidestepped a question on whether Israel had tried to rescue Sotloff, noting only that “there have been attempts, both American and European, to free hostages.
+To my regret these attempts did not succeed.”

 Under Israeli law, citizens who travel to enemy states such as Syria with second passports are subject to prosecution on their return.
 If they fall captive, the Israeli government is not required to take action for their repatriation, experts say.